- Family and Parenting»

 Another wonderful property of breast milk is antibodies pass through to the baby as the milk contains several anti-infective factors such as bile salt, stimulated lipase, lactoferrin and immunoglobulin which basically mean the baby is protected against several microorganisms that cause disease.
 Numerous studies have proven that breastfed infants have a lower risk of infection.
 Another benefit is that fewer breastfed babies develop allergies.

 To conclude, if you nurse your baby, the child will receive all the important nutrients necessary for normal healthy development and will be stay healthier from receiving the mother’s antibodies.
-The baby will have advantages in brain development, plus the bonding process between a mother and her baby can hardly be replicated any other way.
+Another benefit is financial as you will not need to buy formula.
+You can certainly bond with your baby whether you nurse or not.
+Spending time cuddling and talking to your child is bonding time.